Cfish808/LLM-Compression-Tool/README.md

 save: /home/yejinyu/llama2_7b/output/llama27b_miom_2
 ```
+*Note that all path-related parameters within the configuration files must be updated to match the user's local environment.
 ### Evaluation
 Below is an example of how to evaluate a quantized model on various datasets.
 ```